CoreyMLawrence/Comfort-Airlines/docs/algorithm.md

 - Record actual flight departure time in scheduler flight entry
 - Increase aircraft flight hours by flight duration
 - If the aircraft needs to refuel:
-    - Refuel the aircraft with the required fuel for the trip + 33% (or just the whole tank? to be discussed.)
+    - Refuel the aircraft with the required fuel for the trip
     - `[Subroutine::Ledger::Append]` Add fuel costs to ledger
     - Start timer for boarding wait time with extra refuel time (35m)
 - Else